Motu Patlu

-Motu Patlu is an Indian animated sitcom that premiered on Nickelodeon in India on 16 October 2012.
-This show is available in Hindi, Tamil, Telugu, Malayalam, Marathi, Kannada, Odia and Bengali.
-The series is adapted from the classic comic strip Lotpot.
-It focuses on the misadventures of two friends, Motu and Patlu, landing in trouble and comical situations, later being rescued only by luck.
-It is one of the most popular kids' shows in India.
+Motu Patlu is an Indian animated sitcom that premiered on Nickelodeon on 16 October 2012.
+Adapted from the classic comic strip Lotpot, the series focuses on the misadventures of two friends, Motu and Patlu, landing in trouble and comical situations, later being rescued only by luck.

-Firstly, it streamed digitally on Voot Kids on 12 April 2021.
-It started airing on Nickelodeon 10 May 2021.
+One of the most popular kids' shows in India, the show is available in Hindi, Tamil, Telugu, Malayalam, Marathi, Kannada, Odia and Bengali.
+It started streaming digitally on Voot Kids in 2021.

 Premise

 Setting

-The series is set in a fictional town of Furfuri Nagar of India.
+The series is set in the fictional town of Furfuri Nagar of India.
 It is a peaceful yet glamorous small town, simultaneously noble and squalid, adjoined by a river with a few shops, a large market area, a bus depot, a cluster of single-storeyed houses, temples, and a few recreational places.
 The town has three or more banks, three or more jewellery shops, Furfuri Nagar Police Station, Chingum's house, Boxer's house, Motu Patlu's house, Chaiwala's stall and house, Furfuri Nagar Central Jail, Furfuri Nagar Bus Stand, John's den, Dr. Jhatka's laboratory and house and Ghasitaram's house.
 There are a few villages and a few neighbouring cities around, such as Kamalpur, Sursuri Nagar and Modern City.
 Despite being a small town it has its own airport.
 It is not clearly mentioned where the town is exactly located, but most of the vehicles carry license plate numbers starting with "MH", which stands for the state of Maharashtra.
 The local police force wears uniforms of the Maharashtra Police.

-However, in the later episodes, they had moved to Modern City for unknown reasons.
-A quick trailer showcasing new episodes mentions the differences in their new setting.

-In the later episodes, they were on a trip to countries of Europe.
-Some European countries and cities they have visited include Pisa, Italy; Rome, Italy; Tuscany, Italy; London, England and Paris, France.
-They also visited Germany's Berlin, Switzerland's Top of Europe, Russia's St. Petersburg, England's Salisbury and Switzerland's Jungfraujoch.

-In the later episodes, they are on a trip to India.
-Some Indian cities of monuments they have visited include Taj Mahal (Agra), Gateway of India (Mumbai), Victoria Memorial (Kolkata), Qutub Minar (New Delhi), Hawa Mahal (Jaipur), Tea Plantation (Assam), Backwater (Kerala), Charminar (Hyderabad), Bandra-Worli Sea Link (Mumbai), Rock Garden (Chandigarh), Elephanta Caves (Mumbai), Bekal Fort (Kerala), Red Fort (New Delhi) and Howrah Bridge (Kolkata) and many more.
+However, in the later episodes, they moved to Modern City for unknown reasons (a quick trailer showcasing new episodes mentions the differences in their new setting), then go on a trip to countries in Europe and India.
+Some European and Indian countries and cities they visited include Pisa, Italy; Rome, Italy; Tuscany, Italy; London, England; Paris, France, Germany's Berlin, Switzerland's Top of Europe, Russia's St. Petersburg, England's Salisbury and Switzerland's Jungfraujoch, and the Taj Mahal (Agra), Gateway of India (Mumbai), Victoria Memorial (Kolkata), Qutub Minar (New Delhi), Hawa Mahal (Jaipur), Tea Plantation (Assam), Backwater (Kerala), Charminar (Hyderabad), Bandra-Worli Sea Link (Mumbai), Rock Garden (Chandigarh), Elephanta Caves (Mumbai), Bekal Fort (Kerala), Red Fort (New Delhi) and Howrah Bridge (Kolkata).

-However now they are back to Furfuri Nagar as same settings.
+However, now they are back to Furfuri Nagar as same settings.